finos/legend/docs/tour/tour.md

 ![Firm Person Model Diagram](images/diagram.png).

-You can navigate to the live diagram by following this link - https:
+You can navigate to the live diagram by following this [link](https://legend.finos.org/studio/view/UAT-38029096/entity/diagram:all).

 </a><a name="model-transformation">